Define typography?

 When was Modern typefaces developed and why?

-Describe the characteristics of a Modern typeface?
+18th century Describe the characteristics of a Modern typeface?

 it looks like as if someone drew a box letter but with a curvy pen, serifs, thick + thin